Population Health Science Program

 - Identify community health priorities and build strong partnerships across Mayo Clinic and in the community, including with southeastern Minnesota health care organizations, school districts and public health entities

-- Leverage public health data resources in southeastern Minnesota to track community health and inform efforts to improve community health
+- Leverage public health data resources in southeastern Minnesota, such as the Rochester Epidemiology Project, to track community health and inform efforts to improve community health

 - Create educational opportunities and resources to promote an understanding of population health and the specific population health needs of our community